 "We have been working hand-in-glove with the Navy to help prepare for the first fleet deployment," he said.

-The P-8A had achieved IOC as planned when the program began, a rare feat for a major weapons program, Ramey said.
+The P-8A was on track to achieve IOC as planned when the program began, a rare feat for a major weapons program, Ramey said.

 So far, under contracts awarded in 2011, 2012 and 2013, Boeing is building 37 P-8A Poseidon aircraft for the Navy.
 It had delivered 12 through October.